16 Oct 2024, 15:30

-Despite a set of fresh new decarbonisation goals published last year, starting with the progressive phaseout of fossil fuels, France seems more focused on deploying new nuclear reactors – which will likely cost more than expected – than making up for the gap between the development of its clean energy sources and those of other countries in the European Union.
+Despite a set of fresh new decarbonisation goals published in 2023, starting with the progressive phaseout of fossil fuels, France continues to focus on the deploying of new nuclear reactors – which will likely cost more than expected – than making up for the gap between the development of its clean energy sources and those of other countries in the European Union.
 Whether the development pace is too slow for some or the targets not ambitious enough for others, the EU executive is keeping France under close watch.
-The government pledged to pursue its efforts in adapting to climate change with a series of proposals set to be adopted mid-2024.
+The country has a new government since September 21, after months of waiting.
 This regularly updated factsheet provides an overview of France's efforts to reach carbon neutrality by 2050.
-[UPDATES throughout]
+[UPDATES with appointment of new prime minister, next steps]

 Photo shows climate protesters in Paris, France.
 Photo by Mat Napo on Unsplash.